jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

     GENERATE_COT=1 \
     all fip

-Sample TF-A build command line when SPMC is located at EL3:
+Sample TF-A build command line when the SPMC is located at EL3:

 .. code:: shell